RaulDiodiu/rap-handson-travel-docs/installation/InstallationMac.md

 Go to [Eclipse 2024-12](https://www.eclipse.org/downloads/packages/release/2024-12/r) and download the version fitting your operating system.

 >**Note** There are two different options: The option 1 at the top offers a **guided installer**.
 Option 2 at the bottom allows you to download an **archive** (.dmg) which simply has to be unpacked on your computer.
-The latter might be the easier option based on your liking and includes the ready-to-use Eclipse app.
+The latter might be the easier option based on your liking and includes the ready-to-use Eclipse app (please move it to your user folder and don't start Eclipse while it's in the Downloads folder).
 Anyways, you can choose your preferred option yourself.

 ![alt](files/image_eclipse.png)